What's Inside

 The first step to writing an ISO 27001 Statement of Applicability is understanding the requirements which can be overwhelming if you’re new to information security or ISO 27001.

-Nevertheless, understanding these requirements will help ensure that your SoA is accurate and complete.
-For a high-level breakdown of ISO 27001 requirements, check out this guide
+Nevertheless, understanding these ISO 27001 requirements will help ensure that your SoA is accurate and complete.

 To begin the process of writing an ISO 27001 Statement of Applicability, you will need to conduct a risk assessment.
 The purpose of this step is to evaluate the information security risks that could pose harm or loss to your organization.

-If you have already completed a risk assessment, use that information as a starting point.
+If you have already completed the assessment, use the identified risks as a starting point.

 If not, start by: